appoly/laravel-pages/README.md

 These routes are editable via the config file.

-If you are removing the `page` part from the config, place this as the last time in your routes file:
+If you are removing the `page` part from the config, place this as the last item in your routes file:

 `Route::get(config('laravel_pages.view_pages_route'), '\Appoly\LaravelPages\Http\Controllers\PagesController@show')->name('laravel-pages.show');
 `